 Sulforaphane

-Sulforaphane has been shown to reduce triple negative breast cancer growth.
+Sulforaphane has been shown to reduce triple negative breast cancer growth and metastasis.
 A relatively low concentration of sulforaphane has been demonstrated to preferentially eliminate breast cancer stem cells from triple negative cells.

 Mice were implanted with breast cancer tumors and the tumors were treated directly with sulforaphane in one experiment.
 Daily injection with sulforaphane for two weeks was found to reduce the number of stem cells by more than 50% in the xenograft tumors.